 Just like the countertops, your kitchen flooring needs to be durable enough to take some abuse.
 Poor quality options easily scuff and peel (especially from moisture) and can look dated in a few short years.
 If you are choosing wood floors for your kitchen, source a quality hardwood and skip the laminate.
 You also can’t go wrong with a neutral tile and grout option.

+Remember!
 If you are planning a large-scale renovation with the hope of significantly increasing the value of your Greater Toronto Area home, you must consider your audience.
 A realtor can provide you with valuable information to determine who will most likely buy your home, like a new family, an elderly couple or a working professional.

 Custom renovations that stray from the status quo can limit your audience and increase your days on the market.
 Always consult the opinion of a trusted realtor before undertaking renovations for resale purposes.
 Once your upgrades are done, you might just realize that you want to stay after all!